 - Foil layer reflects heat back to iron-on design, helping to protect work surface

-- Silicone sponge layer insulates work surface and functions as a pressing pillow which can absorb seams such as those on onesies, zippers, etc.
+- Silicone sponge layer insulates work surface and functions as a pressing pillow which can absorb seams, such as those on funsies, zippers, etc.

 - Bottom layer acts as a protective barrier

 - Use a mat that is larger than the heat plate of your Cricut EasyPress.
-You can use the largest mat with any size of heat press, but you shouldn’t use the small Cricut EasyPress Mat with the medium or large Cricut EasyPress.
+You can use the largest mat with any EasyPress size, but you shouldn’t use the small Cricut EasyPress Mat with the medium or large Cricut EasyPress.
 Doing so may prevent the application of even heat that is needed for successful transfers.